WindMillCode/flutter_translate/example/README.md

 # example

-Example project for the flutter_translate library
+Example project for the windmillcode_flutter_translate library